ishibaki/symmetry_paper/manuscript/4_results.md

 # Results

-## A logistic model significantly explained the correlation between the enantiomorphic stats of cell chirality and the LR directionality of hindgut rotation
+## A logistic model significantly explained the correlation between the enantiomorphic states of cell chirality and the LR directionality of hindgut rotation

 The *Drosophila* hindgut is first formed as a bilaterally symmetric invagination whose anterior part curves ventrally at early stage 12 ([@fig:fig1]A most left panel)[@Hozumi2006].
 Then, it gradually rotates counterclockwise 90 degrees as a view from the posterior ([@fig:fig1]A, middle two panels).